Our Business Practices

 The Company's Bylaws provide that the office of the Chair and the office of the Chief Executive Officer ("CEO") may be, but need not be, held by the same person.
 The Board will periodically determine whether the current leadership structure with respect to having combined or separate Chair and CEO roles continues to be in the best interest of the Company.

-9. Board Committees: Independent Audit, Compensation and Leadership Development, NGPR, and Risk Oversight Committees.
+9. Board Committees: Independent Audit, Compensation and Human Capital, NGPR, and Risk Oversight Committees.

-The Board maintains standing Audit, Compensation and Leadership Development Committee (the "CLD Committee"), NGPR, and Risk Oversight Committees, which shall consist solely of directors qualified to serve on the committees pursuant to the requirements of the New York Stock Exchange ("NYSE") and applicable laws and regulations, who are recommended for committee service by the NGPR Committee.
-The Board also may maintain additional committees to facilitate discharging its responsibilities.
+The Board maintains standing Audit, Compensation and Human Capital ("CHC"), NGPR, and Risk Oversight Committees( each a "Standing Committee" and collectively, the "Standing Committees"),, which shall consist solely of directors qualified to serve on the committees pursuant to the requirements of the New York Stock Exchange ("NYSE") and other applicable laws and regulations and who are recommended for committee service by the NGPR Committee.
+The Board may also maintain additional committees to facilitate discharging its responsibilities.
 Before establishing any additional committee, the Board shall consider whether the membership of the committee should be limited solely to independent directors.
+Further, the Board has adopted an internal policy to assist in guiding the rotation of committee chairs and members.

 A committee may be a joint committee of the Company and Discover Bank.
 A joint committee may hold separate sessions if necessary to address issues that are relevant to one entity but not the other or to consider transactions between the two entities or other matters where the Company and Discover Bank may have different interests.
 In addition, any such joint committee should consult with internal or outside counsel if, in the opinion of the joint committee, any matter under consideration by the joint committee has the potential for a conflict between the interests of the Company and those of Discover Bank or the Company's other subsidiaries in order to ensure that appropriate procedures are established for addressing such potential conflict.

-Each standing committee shall have its own charter setting forth the purposes and responsibilities of the committee.
-The standing committees' charters also will provide that each standing committee will evaluate its performance and present the results of the evaluation to the Board.
-The charters are posted publicly on the Company's website.
+Each Standing Committee shall have its own charter setting forth the purposes and responsibilities of the committee.
+The Standing Committees' charters also will provide that each Standing Committee will evaluate its performance and present the results of the evaluation to the Board.
+The charters are posted on the Company's public website.

 In the absence of a committee chair at any meeting of a committee, the members of the committee may designate one of its members to serve as the chair.